KateJohnson/ISPORDataWrangling/Notes_and_Exercises_w_Solutions.md

     ##  8   539     115       -5.89
     ##  9   270     197       76.1
     ## 10   214     125        4.11
-    ## # … with 758 more rows
+    ## # ... with 758 more rows

--   Filter the dataset to include only patients with insluin level not equal to 0, and then create a new variable called *GI.Ratio* that gives the ratio of their glucose to insulin levels
+-   Filter the dataset to include only patients with insulin level not equal to 0, and then create a new variable called *GI.Ratio* that gives the ratio of their glucose to insulin levels

 ``` r
 diabetes %>%